ywshao/4K-VSRG/README.md

 # 4K-VSRG
-This is a personal project based on the final project for the MIR course.
+This is a personal project based on the final project of the MIR course.

 ## How to Play the Game
 ### Set Audio Device **\*Important\***